CDRT/docs/bios/settings/thinkstation/intelmanageability.md

 One of 2 possible states:

 1. **Enabled** – Default.
-2. Disabled – when selection this option:<br>
+2. Disabled.

-    a.
-If system is provisioned, MEBx (Management Engine BIOS Extension) will be unprovisioned first.<br>
+?> When `Disabled`:<br>    a.
+If system is provisioned, MEBx (Management Engine BIOS Extension) will be unprovisioned first.<br>    b.
-    b.
 Manageability functions will be disabled.
 You can enter BIOS to re-enable Intel(R) Manageability.<br>

-**Note**.
-When changing the setting from `Enabled` to `Disabled`, after saving and existing SETUP, need to unplug the AC power cord and plug it in again.
+!> When changing from `Enabled` to `Disabled`, after saving and existing SETUP, you need to unplug the AC power cord and plug it in again.

 | WMI Setting name | Values | SVP Req'd | AMD/Intel |